KFinle/PreludeEngine/docs/BUILDING.md

 # Building

-This repo uses CMake presets.
+This repo uses CMake presets and SDL3.
+Please ensure you have SDL3 installed, it is not included in `third_party`.

 ## One-Command Build Scripts